How to handle dangerous goods

 • Class, primary and any secondary

-• Number and type of packaging
+• Number of items and type of packaging

-• Quantity of dangerous goods
+• Quantity of dangerous goods (KG/L)

 For sea and air freight, there are also a number of additional information requirements.